canibanoglu/tango_with_django_book/chapters/templates.rst

 	    </body>
 	</html>

-In essence, the identified HTML is the barebones for creating a blank HTML5 page.
-We identify the page as HTML5 with the ``<!DOCTYPE html>`` document type declaration - and set the title of the page to ``Rango`` like in all previous templates.
-Differences occur within the ``<body>`` of each page - so we have included only a HTML comment which we will replace in the next section.
-The ``{% load static %}`` Django template command includes the ``static`` library, which will allow us to include any static media in our base template (or inheriting templates) with minimum hassle.
+Let's make this our base template, for the time being, and save it as ``base.html`` in Rango's ``templates`` directory (e.g. ``templates/rango/base.html``).

-Take this base template and save it as ``base.html`` in Rango's ``templates`` directory (e.g. ``templates/rango/base.html``).
-Our new base template is now called ``base.html``.
-Keep that in mind as we progress through the tutorial.
+.. note:: You should always aim to extract as much reoccurring content for your base templates.
+While it may be a bit more of a challenge for you to do initially, the time you will save in maintenance of your templates in the future far outweighs the initial overhead.
+Think about it: would you rather maintain one copy of your markup or multiple copies?

 Template Blocks
 ---------------
 Now that we've identified our base template, we can prepare it for our inheriting templates.
-We identified in the previous section that each inheriting template's content should be placed between the base template's ``<body>`` tags - which is identified by the HTML comment we placed.
+To do this, we need to include a Template Tag to indicate what can be overridden in the base template - this is done through the use of *blocks*.

-We'll be replacing the comment with a Django template block - a portion of the template which can be `overridden by an inheriting template <https://docs.djangoproject.com/en/1.5/topics/templates/#id1>`_.
-We can replace the HTML comment we previously placed with a Django block.
-Let's call it ``body_block`` so we can clearly identify what it should contain.
-Our template should now look something like the code sample below.
+Add a ``body_block`` to the base template as follows:

 .. code-block:: html